Why are Serious Franchise Leads So Hard to Find?

 What is the consideration stage and qualification of the referrals you receive?

-How We Help Brand Business Developers and Franchise Brokers Find Serious Leads
+How We Help Brand Franchisee Developers and Consultants Find Serious Leads

 As described above, most of the traditional methods of finding serious leads are problematic in different ways.
-After many years of trial and error, we’ve developed an integrated pipeline management methodology that overcomes many of these issues.
-It allows franchise brands and brokers to first, identify leads showing serious interest in a brand story; and second, lavish your time and attention on these people.
+After many years of trial and error, we’ve developed an integrated pipeline management solution that overcomes many of these issues.
+It allows franchise brands and consultants to first, identify leads showing serious interest in a brand story; and second, lavish your time and attention on these people.

 Focusing on serious leads doesn’t mean you stop calling leads.
 Our methodology helps you prioritize that effort.
-For example, if a lead hasn’t opened the first few emails you’ve sent or visited your website, then you don’t prioritize contacting them.
+For example, if a lead hasn’t opened the first few emails they receive or visited your website, then you don’t prioritize contacting them.

 Franchise Pipeline Solutions Uses 3 Means to Determine Serious Interest